ROCm/hipfort/docs/tutorials/hipfftw-examples.rst

 ``hipMalloc`` passes straight through, but host arrays do not work.

 Every program on this page is a complete, self-contained example that is built and run as part of the hipFORT test suite.
-The sources live in ``test/f2003/hipfftw``.
+The tests live in ``test/f2003/hipfftw``.
 Unlike the other FFT libraries there is no Fortran 2008 variant, because the FFTW API is pointer-based throughout and gains nothing from Fortran array pointers.